Trade Union International Public Service and Allied: History

-The union was founded at a conference in East Berlin on October 29, 1949 as the International Union of Trade Unions of Postal, Telephone and Telegraph Workers.
+The union was founded at a conference in East Berlin on 29 October 1949 as the International Union of Trade Unions of Postal, Telephone and Telegraph Workers.
 The name was changed to the Trade Union International of Public and Allied Employees (TUI-PAE) in 1955 during a conference in Vienna, when it broadened its scope to include workers in the health, finance and public administration areas.

 Organization

 The TUI-PAE had a three level structure with the Congress being the highest organ, a directive committee meeting between congress and day-to-day activities led by the executive bureau and secretariat based in East Berlin.
 There were five branch commission for the different sectors of the labor movement the union represented: posts and telecommunications, bank employees, local public servants and public administration.

 In 1957 the headquarters for the organization were reported to be at 0.17 Fritz-Heckert-Straße 70, East Berlin.
 In 1978 its address was reported as 47 Französische Straße, Postfach 1322 DDR 108, East Berlin.
 It was reported at the same address in 1985.
 Its current address is at SRTVS – Quadra 701 – Bloco O – Sala 1512 – Ed.
-Multiempresarial, Brasilia, Federal District, Brazil.
+Multiempresarial, Brasília, Federal District, Brazil.
 The current Head Office is in South Africa as from November 2019.